ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```
 #### Execute the building of the `pipelineJob` and `multibranchPipelineJob` for each service
 Finally we will tie it all together and add the call to build the `*_deploy` and `*_test` jobs.
 This method adds `_deploy` to our `jobName` when creating the `pipelineJob` and adds `_test` to our `jobName` when we create the `multibranchPipelineJob`.
+   * You can see the full conents of `seed.groovy` on [github](https://github.com/kcrane3576/jenkins-shared-library/tree/part2)
 ```groovy
 def buildPipelineJobs() {
     def repo = "https://github.com/kcrane3576/"